-Were I to have cowered in my apartment during that period instead of indulging in walking and observing, one of the few joys I have in life, I would have let my old assailant hold one over on me; I would have let him win.
+Were I to have cowered in my apartment during that period instead of indulging in walking and observing, one of the few joys I have in life, I would have let that creep on the bridge hold one over on me; I would have let him win.
+Fuck him.
+I win

 I spend a lot of time alone.
 I'm used to it.
 In the past, it was less of a choice (I was an unpopular only child raised in an orchard on the edge of town), but now my isolation is deliberate.
 I have friends, am an in-demand conversationalist, and could choose to socialize any night of the week.
 However, I'd rather wander by my lonesome, up lightless hills and down shadowy streets listening to my carefully cultivated collection of Jon Brion bootlegs.
 Socializing does not make me feel safe.
 Isolation does.